NKapelle/NKapelle.github.io/_pages/publications.md

 ## Dissertation

 Kapelle, N. (2020). *May your wealth be easily divisible by two: Marital dissolution and personal wealth of German men and women over the life course* [Doctoral dissertation].
-Brisbane: Institute for Social Science Research, University of Queensland.  \| [Replication files](https://osf.io/4mvxr/) \| [PDF](/files/phd_thesis.pdf)
+Brisbane: Institute for Social Science Research, University of Queensland.
+[PDF](/files/phd_thesis.pdf)